-The Foreign and Commonwealth Office pays the Immigration Health Surcharge on your behalf as part of your Tier 4 visa application and this allows you to access the National Health Service in the UK for free.
+The Foreign, Commonwealth and Development Office pays the Immigration Health Surcharge on your behalf as part of your Tier 4 visa application and this allows you to access the National Health Service in the UK for free.
 The NHS provides emergency treatment to all.

 Not all treatments are free of charge, for instance you will have to pay for some dental and optical treatment, plus prescription charges if you live in England (£9.15 per item).
 We don’t provide any additional funds for this and you’re expected to use your monthly stipend to cover these costs.

 If you live in England check the NHS website: www.nhs.uk for further information.

 NHS regulations vary slightly in Scotland, Wales and Northern Ireland so you should check the relevant website depending on where you live:

 One of the first things you should do at your place of study is to register with a doctor, known as a General Practitioner (GP).
 Please do not wait until you are ill to register.
 Ensure you choose an NHS doctor.
 At many universities there is a student health service on campus.
 You may need to show proof of your student status and address, along with your Immigration Health Surcharge number.
 Your immigration health surcharge number would have been sent to you by email when you made your Tier 4 visa application.

 - In England you can find a GP near you using this website